Need to provide counseling services at your church or ministry?

 - CMC 7070 Suffering and Christian Care and Counseling (3 hrs)

-- Application: Apply online OR submit a completed application form
+- Application: Apply online

 - An undergraduate degree from a regionally-accredited college with an overall undergraduate grade point average of 2.75.